rodneyamor/Threes-Public-/README.md

 # Triples-Public-
 A remake of the popular mobile game where players combine numbered tiles in a grid to create higher-numbered tiles.
 Implemented using Model-View-Controller design pattern.
-Has swipe gesture functionality.
+Has swipe gesture functionality (UISwipeGestureRecognizer).

 Because this was a class project, I am not posting the code in public.
 The actual project is stored in a private repository.